JMehdi2/School-Projects/CAUSAL EFFECT OF ENGLISH LANGUAGE PRE-TRAININGS ON EMPLOYMENT OF REFUGEES IN THE USA/readme.md

 # Causal Data Analysis Project

-**The assigned task was to select a causal variable from a real life problem, and to measure its causal effect.**
+**The assigned task was to measure the effect of a treatment observed in real life.**

 Data is treated on Stata.